top of page

 Several months ago, in an ABA oriented Facebook group, a paper by Abigal Calkin (2009) was recommended.
 The paper was published in the European Journal of Behavior Analysis.
 This particular ABA community got very animated about this piece and I wanted to know what the excitement was about.
 The article sat on my desk for some time and I recently got around to reading it.

-In the paper titled, 'An examination of inner (private) and outer (public) behaviors', published in a leading behavior analytic journal, the author, Abigail Calkin states emphatically that thoughts, feelings, urges and attitudes are often ignored and that it is a misconception that they are elusive, amorphous, and subjective.
+In the paper titled, 'An examination of inner (private) and outer (public) behaviors', published in a leading behavior analytic journal, the author, Abigail Calkin offers what appears to be a great insight :"Thoughts, feelings, urges and attitudes are often ignored and that it is a misconception that they are elusive, amorphous, and subjective".
 Additionally, she stresses that these things need to be defined.
 She writes, “We need to begin with a definition of that supposedly amorphous, subjective, elusive area of a person’s inner world, the natural world most people too easily ignore.
 Inner behavior has three categories: Thoughts, feelings and urges.
 She points to ‘data’ of persons 'counting' their own thoughts which leads her to say that this shows "that inner behavior can be researched” and suggests, “We currently have the capability to study inner behavior per se with a level of accuracy we did not have 50 years ago”.
 This revelation is happily consistent with radical behaviorism, and thus, with the authority of Skinner, she proclaims such things are amenable to scientific investigation.

 But surely, Dr. Calkin knows that psychology got its start by looking at these things under the guise of science.
 Wilhelm Wundt was investigating these things well before Skinner was born.